arth4/arth4.github.io/docs/evogeometry.md

 r { color: Red }
 </style>

 Artificial Spin Ice (<g>ASI</g>) are systems of many interacting nanomagnets typically arranged in some 2d pattern.
-As ASI came from material physics and the study of interactions on a lattice/ crystal structure, the ASI geometries tend to be <r>regular lattices</r>.
+As ASI came from material physics and the study of interactions on a crystalline structure, the ASI geometries tend to be <r>regular lattices</r>.
 ![boring lattices](/assets/images/evogeometry/exampleGeoms.png){: .align-center}
 I found these lattices to be a bit boring and wanted to explore a much vaster set of ASI geometries, free from a grid.
 We could of course just randomly place magnets, but there would be no complexity or structure.
 Evolutionary Algorithms (<g>EAs</g>) are a powerful tool for exploring and searching for things in hard to traverse search-spaces.
 As such I wanted a new representation for ASI geometries that could represent many complex irregular patterns, and be suitable for EAs.